Custom Fields Overview

 Display Type: Determines how the field works.
 Refer to the Display Type section of this guide for more info.

 Description: For admin use only.
-Appears when editing a field to retain a description of what the filed is used for.
+Appears when editing a field to retain a description of what the field is used for.

 Hint: If populated, appears below the fields display type function.